top of page

 Are meals included?

 Chautauqua Adult Day Services staff cannot administer medications but can offer prompts and reminders.
-All medications must be brought to the Center in a container with the name of the participant, the name of the medication, the dosage, and the time to be taken.
+All medications must be brought to the Center daily in a container with the name of the participant, the name of the medication, the dosage, and the time to be taken.

 Do you provide personal care?